Night on the Galactic Railroad: Plot summary

 When the train stops at the Southern Cross, the remaining other passengers disembark (for the Christian heaven), leaving only Giovanni and Campanella.
 Giovanni says that they should travel together forever, and vows to follow Scorpio's example of bringing happiness to others.
 However, as the train approaches Coalsack, a black hole, Campanella sees his mother waiting for him in a meadow (in the "true heaven" of his faith) that Giovanni is unable to see.
 Campanella vanishes from the train, leaving Giovanni weeping in despair.
-Campanella's father appears instead, thanking Giovanni for helping with his research and telling Giovanni not to keep looking for Campanella.
-Giovanni runs downhill towards home.

 Giovanni wakes up back on the hilltop in tears.
 He returns to the dairy and collects the milk.
 As he passes the area from which his classmates set out earlier, he sees a crowd.
 They tell him that one of the boys fell from the boat into the river and that Campanella jumped in to save him.
 Giovanni speaks to Campanella's father, who says his son has been lost in the water too long to be saved.
 He says that he's received a letter from his friend, Giovanni's father, announcing he'll be home soon.
 Giovanni heads home to deliver this news and the milk to his mother.